DJilanov/rock_paper_scissor/README.md

 Just type npm run build-prod and deploy the dist folder

+## How to test

+Just type npm run e2e for r2r tests and npm run test for unit testing

 ## Known issues

 1. If you are using windows and doesn't have Visual Studio, you are most likely recieving: